ghimiresdp/pythrone/README.md

-# Python Notes
+# `pythrone` (Python Notes)

-**_A repository for Python course notes, examples, and lab exercises targeted to my students and interns._**
+**_`pythrone` is a repository for Python course notes, examples, and lab exercises targeted to students, professionals, and enthusiasts._**

-You can `clone` or `fork` the repository and review the course contents, examples, and attend exercises.
+This repository is intended to provide you a quick guide to starting your journey as a python programmer.

+> You are advised to **fork** this repository and solve problems as you proceed
+> to different levels while still being able to sync with the new changes in the
+> repository.

 ## Course Difficulty Level